Bratby Law Privacy Notice

 Details of the specific transfer mechanisms relied upon by each processor are available on request.

-Our website may include embedded content from other websites (such as videos or social media feeds).
-Embedded content behaves as if you had visited the originating website, which may collect data about you, use cookies, and track your interaction with the embedded content.
+Our pages may include content embedded from other websites, such as videos or social media feeds.
+Embedded content behaves as if you had visited the originating site, which may set its own cookies and collect data about you.
+We have no control over the technologies used by those third parties.
+Their use of storage and access technologies on your device is governed by their own privacy and cookie notices.

 How long we retain your data

 We retain personal data for the minimum period necessary.
 For client matter files, we retain information for the duration of the relevant active retainer plus six years (the primary limitation period under the Limitation Act 1980), unless a longer period is required by client instructions, legal or regulatory obligation, or a potential or actual dispute.
-For other categories of personal data (such as marketing contacts and website analytics), we apply shorter retention periods appropriate to the purpose.
+For other categories of personal data (such as marketing contacts, newsletter subscriber data, and website analytics), we apply shorter retention periods appropriate to the purpose.

 Your data protection rights